ichnuke/ichnuke/README.md

 I'm learning Python for Data Science from the ground up.
 Every day I show up, practice, and document what I learn — publicly.

 ## What I'm Doing Now
-- Learning Python and data libraries
+- Learning Data Science with Python
 - Working on small problems
 - Building a habit of daily progress through coding